 This is where active monitors come in.
 In the past, these devices have incorporated some combination of heat, carbon dioxide, and unique pheromones, all of which are what bed bugs use to find a sleeping person to feed on.
 The problem is that many of these monitors aren’t consistently effective, and the ones that are tend to be pretty expensive and difficult to use, especially over a long period of time.
 They also haven’t been very easy to blend into your home in the past — the monitors professionals have been using up to now look like something serious is going on.
 Thankfully, we now have the Bed Bug Plug.

 Unboxing and Overview

 Unlike other bed bug monitoring systems, the Bed Bug Plug is designed to be easy to use and to blend in with a home environment.
-The basic kit comes in a single travel case and includes the device itself, an AC adapter plug, adhesive strips to fit the device to your wall or furniture, and a glue cartridge to trap bed bugs inside.
+The basic kit comes in a single travel case and includes the device itself, an AC adapter plug, adhesive strips to fit the device to your mattress or bed frame, and a glue cartridge to trap bed bugs inside.

 Using the Bed Bug Plug

 No active monitoring solution has ever been truly set and forget, where you can just stick it somewhere and leave it alone forever, but the Bed Bug Plug comes closer than anything else.
 You just need to check the glue traps regularly for captured bugs and replace the traps every 3 months for a fresh one so that it stays nice and sticky.
 In the past, even the most high-end active monitors couldn’t stay running around the clock without manual upkeep, but the Bed Bug Plug will work 24/7 once installed.